 Don’t drink caffeine after noon.
 Caffeine has a half life of about 5 hours.
 That means if you have a cup of coffee at noon, half of that caffeine is still in your system at 5pm, and the rest won’t be gone until 10pm.
 So keep it to a minimum!
 Find out how caffeine and sleep interact in my blog post all about it here→

 Don’t drink alcohol late at night.
 The rule of thumb is to give yourself a full sober hour pre-bedtime per drink.
 So 1 drink = 1 sober hour.
 2 drinks = 2 sober hours.
 Plan accordingly!
-Take a look at my blog post debunking the myth about alcohol and sleep here→
+Take a look at my blog post debunking the myth on alcohol and sleep here→

 Create a sleep sanctuary that is cool, dark, and comfortable.
 It should feel like a little cave.
 Check out my blog post about creating the perfect sleep sanctuary here→